AmarDange/Django-Project-4/README.md

 ## Code
 - The basic set up of the website was done by strictly following the steps as described in Code Institue Full Stack Frameworks module - Django walkthrough project `"I Think Therefore I Blog"`.
-- Followed the project of one of my friend who is also a CI student ():
+- Followed the project of one of my friend who is also a CI student Jyoti Yadav
-- Another project link I found from Linkdin, also CI's student ():
+- Another project links I found from Slack community, also CI's student Fabiana Tacco

 ## Learning Resources